 CAPEX makes up the funds that business entities use to purchase, enhance or maintain long-term assets to boost the firm’s proficiency.

 Typically, CAPEX is incurred to purchase long-term assets like – plant, equipment, building, machinery, furniture, and fixtures, among others.
-It also includes expenses incurred by way of purchasing intangible assets like licenses, trademarks,s or patents.
+It also includes expenses incurred by way of purchasing intangible assets like licenses, trademarks, or patents.

-It must be noted here that capital expenditure lays a significant impact on a firm’s long-term and short-term financial standing.
+It must be noted here that capital expenditure has a significant impact on a firm’s long-term and short-term financial standing.
 Resultantly, decisions about CAPEX are critical for the financial health and sustainability of a company.

 Under general circumstances, CAPEX helps companies to maintain or boost their everyday operations.

-The Formula is expressed as –
+CAPEX Formula is expressed as –

-CAPEX = Net increase in PP & E + Depreciation Expense
+CAPEX = Net Increase in PP & E + Depreciation Expense

 Notably, the objectives of financial analysts pertaining to capital expenditure mainly focus on three aspects, namely, cost reduction, producing contemporary products, and increasing output.